scythiangold/launchcode-python-class/README.md

-# launchcode-python-class
+# LaunchCode Python Class
-Intro to Python and object-oriented programming
+Intro to Python, object-oriented programming, and Django